rackerlabs/rackspace-how-to/content/cloud-servers/launch-on-rackspace-cloud.md

 ### Pre-launch

-Before you launch, you should perform the tasks in this section.
+Before you launch, you should perform the tasks in the following sections.

 #### Change your local hosts file